Find products best meet your needs. No more worries about the authenticity of suppliers.Find Suppliers

 An electric hydraulic press is a kind of hydraulic press machine that uses a hydraulic cylinder to produce a compressive force.
 It functions by converting the mechanical energy of the power source (usually the power motor and engines) into liquid pressure energy.
 There is a plate within the electric hydraulic press where the workpiece to be pressed is placed for pressing preparation.

-Electric hydraulic presses are typically used for clinching, moulding, forging, punching, blanking, deep drawing, and other kinds of metal forming operations.
-Electric hydraulic presses are a very popular metal forming machines in the manufacturing industries as people rely on their ability to produce more intricately shaped metals.
+Electric hydraulic presses are typically used for clinching, molding, forging, punching, blanking, deep drawing, and other kinds of metal forming operations.
+Electric hydraulic presses are very popular metal forming machines in the manufacturing industries as people rely on their ability to produce more intricately shaped metals.
 They are also very economical with materials.
-Due to the small size of the hydraulic press, it takes up relatively and significantly less spaces as opposed a mechanical presses of the same capabilities.
+Due to the small size of the hydraulic press, it takes up relatively and significantly fewer spaces as opposed to mechanical presses of the same capabilities.

 There are a great many advantages to electric hydraulic presses:

 1. Cost-saving: Electric hydraulic presses are significantly less costly than mechanical presses.
 In the event of a breakdown, the parts that require replacement are very inexpensive as opposed to other types of presses; the replacement process is very easy as well.
 Moreover, thanks to the adjustable pressure feature of these machines to avoid damaging the tools, electric hydraulic presses have substantially lower tool costs as well.

 2. Overload Protection: Most electric hydraulic presses have built-in overload protection where the machine will never exceed the pressure set.
 When it is going to reach the limit, a relief valve will open to prevent overloading or weight damage.